IBM Power Systems Private Cloud with Shared Utility Capacity: Featuring Power Enterprise Pools 2.0

 Rate and comment

-This IBM® Redbooks® publication is a guide to IBM Power Private Cloud with Shared Utility Capacity featuring Power Enterprise Pools 2.0 (also known as PEP 2.0).
+This IBM® Redbooks® publication is a guide to IBM Power Systems Private Cloud with Shared Utility Capacity featuring Power Enterprise Pools (PEP) 2.0.

-This technology allows multiple servers in an to share base processor and memory resources, and draw upon pre-paid credits when the base is exceeded.
-Previously, the Shared Utility feature supported IBM Power System E950 (9040-MR9) and IBM Power System E980 (9080-M9S).
-It was extended in August 2020 to include the Scale-out Power Systems announced on July 14th 2020 and received dedicated processor support later in the year.
+This technology enables multiple servers in an to share base processor and memory resources, and draw upon pre-paid credits when the base is exceeded.
+Previously, the Shared Utility Capacity feature supported IBM Power System E950 (9040-MR9) and IBM Power System E980 (9080-M9S).
+The feature was extended in August 2020 to include the Scale-out Power Systems servers that were announced on 14 July 2020, and it received dedicated processor support later in the year.

 The IBM Power S922 (9009-22G), and IBM Power S924 (9009-42G) servers, which use the latest IBM POWER9™ processor-based technology and support the IBM AIX®, IBM i, and Linux operating systems (OSs), are now supported.

 The previous scale-out models of Power S922 (9009-22A), and Power S924 (9009-42A) servers cannot be added to an enterprise pool.

-This publication is for professionals who want to acquire a better understanding of IBM Power Private Cloud, and Shared Utility.
+This publication is for professionals who want to acquire a better understanding of IBM Power Systems Private Cloud, and Shared Utility Capacity.
 The intended audience includes:

 - Sales and marketing professionals